edcarcruz/rocketman/README.md

 HTML5, CSS, Javascript, Google Fonts

 # Next Steps
-Implement a feature that will alow the user to choose from a category of words.
+Implement a feature that will alow the user to choose from a category of words. <br>
 Implement a feature that will display a hint if the word is too hard to guess completely.

 # Link to my live project